 Loss of Good standing may occur with the finding of faculty or research misconduct, unsatisfactory performance in a five-year review, loss of clinical privileges, licensure or credentials.
 Loss of good standing may also be the result of failure to generate salary support and/or shared expenses.
-As required by the Campus Compensation Implementation Plan, the consequences may include prohibition from participation in or retaining income from outside professional activities, decrease or loss of negotiated or incentive compensation (Y and Z salary components), and denial of requests for academic leave.
+The consequences may include prohibition from participation in or retaining income from outside professional activities, decrease or loss of negotiated or incentive compensation (Y and Z salary components), and denial of requests for academic leave.
 The Compensation Plan outlines an administrative review process for loss of good standing.